-WWE wrestlers have to sign up a long term contract with WWE, based on the experience, popularity, and potential.
+WWE Wrestlers Salaries & Contracts 2018: Find who is the highest paid & earning wrestlers plus check the salaries of WWE stars like The Rock, Jhon Cena, etc. WWE wrestlers have to sign up a long-term contract with WWE, based on the experience, popularity, and potential.
 The contracts are can be from minimum 1 year to 10 year period.
 WWE contract wrestlers get the basic yearly salary from the company along with bonuses and traveling allowances.
 Here is the complete information about WWE wrestlers salaries and their contracts for the year 2017.

 Big superstars like John Cena, Undertaker and much more gets a lot of money from PPV revenue share than the other wrestlers.
 As WWE kept the PPV income information secret, So we will only be taking a look at how WWE compensate their stars in basic salary and other clauses.